aplteam/Cider/mkdocs/docs/user-commands.md

 ## :fontawesome-solid-terminal: Close project

-_Break the link between the workspace and the files on disk_

 ]CIDER.CloseProject [projects]
 {: .syntax}

 Where `projects` is one or more projects, Cider breaks the link between their namespaces and the associated files on disk.

-If you omit `project` Cider uses the one open project or, if you have more than one open, asks you which.
+If you omit `projects` Cider uses the one open project or, if you have more than one open, asks you which.

-You can specify a project as

--   a fully qualified namespace
--   an alias <!-- FIXME Issue #95 -->
--   a project path

 Separate multiple projects with spaces or commas.